CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-publisher-errors.md

 ## Returned fields

-The method returns a JSON object with several errors.
-For each error
+The method returns a JSON object with the errors stored in the 'data' field.
-the following information is available:
+For each error the following information is available:

 * **ID**: The ID of the error.
 * **timestamp**: The timestamp on which the error occurred.